carlos-andres/escapenonasciitomd/README.md

 To add more mappings, you can edit the settings in VS Code:

 1. Go to the settings (File > Preferences > Settings or Code > Preferences > Settings).
-2. In the search bar, type `escape-non-ascii-to-md.characterMapping` or simple `escape-non-ascii-to-md`
+2. In the search bar, type `escape-non-ascii-to-md.characterMapping` or simply `escape-non-ascii-to-md`
 3. Edit the JSON to add or modify the existing mappings.
 Ensure the JSON format is valid.

 ## Default Character Mapping